Indonesia 14-Day Itinerary

 • 20:30 — Dinner at Motel Mexicola

-Transport: Car transfers Seminyak ↔ Uluwatu, local walking.
+Transport: Private transfer or ride-hailing transfers Seminyak ↔ Uluwatu, local walking.

 Day 14: Denpasar and departure